 5 Where an applicant or client wishes to appeal to the Commission pursuant to Section 25 of the Act concerning refusal, suspension or withdrawal of legal aid or concerning cancellation or amendment of a certificate of legal aid, or concerning required contributions toward the cost of legal aid, the applicant or client shall submit to the Commission a written request for a review.

-6 When the Commission receives a written request for a review, the solicitor or Executive Director who made the decision to be reviewed shall forthwith submit a written report to the Commission giving reasons for his action.
+6 When the Commission receives a written request for a review, the solicitor or Chief Executive Officer who made the decision to be reviewed shall forthwith submit a written report to the Commission giving reasons for their action.

-7 The Commission shall consider the report of the solicitor or the Executive Director and, upon the request of the applicant or client, the Commission shall hear the applicant or client in person regarding the review.
+7 The Commission shall consider the report of the solicitor or the Chief Executive Officer and, upon the request of the applicant or client, the Commission shall hear the applicant or client in person regarding the review.

 Legal Aid services

-8 An appeal against a decision, judgment, verdict or sentence of a court may be taken where, in the opinion of a solicitor employed by the Commission and the Executive Director, the appeal has merit or where the court appealed to requests the appointment of counsel.
+8 An appeal against a decision, judgment, verdict or sentence of a court may be taken where, in the opinion of a solicitor employed by the Commission and the Chief Executive Officer, the appeal has merit or where the court appealed to requests the appointment of counsel.

 9 Legal aid may be granted in such manner and in such matters as may from time to time be provided pursuant to any agreement respecting legal aid in force between the Government of the Province of Nova Scotia and the Government of Canada.